 Timing is important.
 Put yourself in your partner’s shoes and understand when it is the right time to spill it.
 It will not be fair to deliver bad news when they are in the middle of an important meeting, working, or in a family gathering.
 This is an intimate conversation and should be done when both are in an intimate setting to handle their emotions.
 Emotional outbursts at public places can be embarrassing for your partner.
 So, be considerate.

 16. Be Empathetic

-Once you have made your mind to end it, you may not feel the urge to care about your partner’s feelings and how your words may impact them.
-However, be empathetic.
+Once you have made up your mind to end it, you may not feel the urge to care about your partner’s feelings and how your words may impact them.
+However, be empathetic and provide emotional support.
 You have been deeply in love with each other, and during those days, you couldn’t even imagine hurting them.
 Although things have gone south later, remember those days.
 If you have ever had a breakup and been at the receiving end, recollect how you felt.
-This will help you deliver the bad news without being rude and hurtful.
+This will help you deliver the bad news in a neutral tone or without being rude and hurtful.

 While breaking up over text is not ideal, you can opt for it if you feel unsafe around your partner, barely know them, or if it is a mutual decision.
 Also, if you feel that approaching your partner in person to break up would not work as they will beg or convince you to stay, doing it over text is fine.
 You should be kind, honest, and empathetic during a breakup over text.
 It is also important to communicate what went wrong, take full responsibility, and not leave the breakup open-ended.

 How do you break up with your boyfriend without hurting him over text?